17 Reasons Why Walmart Bikes Are Only for Kids

 Don’t get me wrong, I dream of one day owning a bike that costs $4000, but in the meantime, I’m quite happy riding my best-in-class budget mountain bikes.
 I love the way it sounds when I fly past people on their $4000 mountain bikes.
 It sort of sounds like ‘whoosh [changes gear, applies upgraded brakes for a corner, and] whhoooshhhhhh.’

-But that’s the thing, not everyone is looking for the same thing from a bike.
-Children for instance have a completely different set of requirements than most adults.
 My neighbor came over last week to seek my advice on buying a bike for his kid for Christmas.
-I asked him what he was looking for, a BMX, road bike? but he replied it has to be pink and have a basket in front.
+I asked him what he was looking for, a BMX, road bike. but he replied it has to be pink and have a basket in front.
 Without a doubt, I directed him to the local Walmart equivalent.

 My neighbor is happy.
 His daughter will get a pink bike with a basket for Christmas.
 I was glad I could help.
 In this particular instance, a cheap department store bike was, without a doubt, the best option.
 But for grownups, the situation changes a little.